Saudi sovereign fund discloses stakes in Citi, Boeing, Facebook

-DUBAI (Reuters) - Saudi Arabia’s sovereign wealth fund, the Public Investment Fund (PIF), has purchased minority stakes in major U.S. companies including Boeing (BA.N), Facebook (FB.O) and Citigroup (C.N), according to a U.S. regulatory filing.
+DUBAI, May 16 (Reuters) - Saudi Arabia’s sovereign wealth fund, the Public Investment Fund (PIF), has purchased minority stakes in major U.S. companies including Boeing, Facebook and Citigroup, according to a U.S. regulatory filing.

-PIF disclosed a $713.7 million stake in Boeing, around $522 million in Citigroup (C.N), a $522 million stake in Facebook, a $495.8 milllion stake in Disney (DIS.N) and a $487.6 million stake in Bank of America (BAC.N), the Securities and Exchange filing on Friday showed.
-It also disclosed a small stake in Berkshire Hathaway (BRKa.N).
+PIF disclosed a $713.7 million stake in Boeing, around $522 million in Citigroup, a $522 million stake in Facebook, a $495.8 milllion stake in Disney and a $487.6 million stake in Bank of America, the Securities and Exchange filing on Friday showed.
+It also disclosed a small stake in Berkshire Hathaway.

-PIF also disclosed an $827.7 million stake in oil company BP (BP.L), which has American Depstory Receipts (ADRs) listed in the United States.
+PIF also disclosed an $827.7 million stake in oil company BP , which has American Depstory Receipts (ADRs) listed in the United States.

 The $300 billion Saudi sovereign fund has been buying minority stakes in global companies, taking advantage of market weakness in the wake of the coronavirus outbreak.